 Latino Educator and Administrator Development Program

-Amplifying the Latino Voice
+Amplifying Latino Voices

-Research shows that representation matters, and Latino leadership is essential.
-A shared student and teacher identity (home language, ethnicity, background knowledge, lived experiences, etc.) can lead to improved academic outcomes (Dixon, 2017).
-Additionally, “by exposing Latino children to more leaders who look like them, it helps them imagine what they want to become and can reinforce strong self-efficacy around the value of their identities and Latinidad.
-It’s been said ‘you can’t be what you can’t see.’”
-(Fernandez, 2018).
+Now more than ever, students need Latino educators in their classrooms, schools, and dioceses.
+In addition to improved academic outcomes, “by exposing Latino children to more leaders who look like them, it helps them imagine what they want to become and can reinforce strong self-efficacy around the value of their identities and Latinidad.
+It’s been said ‘you can’t be what you can’t see’” (Fernandez, 2018).

-For any questions, please contact Kenna Arana at (email@example.com).
+If you have any questions, please contact LEAD Coordinator Kenna Arana at (email@example.com).